escobard/bloggy/README.md

 Phase 1 - v0.05-v1.0

-- Base features:
+*   Base features:

-    + user login / creation with:
+    *   user login / creation with:
-        - google+
+        *   google+
-        - manual user creation
+        *   manual user creation
-    + user profile
+    *   user profile
-        - personal stats
+        *   personal stats
-            + to be expanded with premium addons
+            *   to be expanded with premium addons
-        - blog posts (forum may be added on phase 1 if not on phase 2)
+        *   blog posts (forum may be added on phase 1 if not on phase 2)
-    + user activity board
+    *   user activity board
-    + home page with widgets:
+    *   home page with widgets:
-        + trending topics
+        *   trending topics
             = based on industry
-                * at least 3 industries on phase 1, more on phase 2
+            _ at least 3 industries on phase 1, more on phase 2
-                * users can comment on trending topics
+            _ users can comment on trending topics
-        + most popular posts
+        *   most popular posts
-        + user with mosts posts
+        *   user with mosts posts
-        + user with most contributions
+        *   user with most contributions
-    + user premium service - paid for:
+    *   user premium service - paid for:
-        - mass email to email list
+        *   mass job post emails, and job post single post view
-        - github / portfolio area creation ( may move to phase 2)
+        *   github / portfolio area creation ( may move to phase 2)

-- Prod & Dev:
+*   Prod & Dev:

-    - Dev features:
+    *   Dev features:
-        - cont. development with nodemon on server
+        *   cont. development with nodemon on server
-        - cont. development with browsersync on client
+        *   cont. development with browsersync on client
-    - Prod features:
+    *   Prod features:
-        - deployment to heroku
+        *   deployment to heroku
-            - continous dev with heroku (may move to phase 2)
+            *   continous dev with heroku (may move to phase 2)
-        - gulp pipeline:
+        *   gulp pipeline:
-            - minimization of code
+            *   minimization of code
-            - sass compression
+            *   sass compression

-- Testing:
+        *   authentication with a cookie

-    - client:
+*   Testing:
-        - jest for react components
+    *   client:
-        - enzyme for react reducers / actions
+        *   jest for react components, reducers, and actions
-    - sever:
+    *   sever:
-        - enzyme / superset for express
+        *   enzyme / superset for express
-    - data:
+    *   data:
-        - (not sure how to test mongo yet)
+        *   mocha for mongoDB / mongoose

 Phase 2 - v1.0-v2.0

-- Each version will add an additional feature to the application, including:
+*   Each version will add an additional feature to the application, including:

-    - twitter authentication, twitter feed, twitter widgets
+    *   twitter authentication, twitter feed, twitter widgets
-    - linkedin authentication, feed, and widget
+    *   linkedin authentication, feed, and widget
-    - facebook authentication, feed, and widget
+    *   facebook authentication, feed, and widget
-    - other authentications, feeds and widgets
+    *   other authentications, feeds and widgets
-    - trade charts, calculators, trackers
+    *   trade charts, calculators, trackers
-    - user to user chat
+    *   user to user chat
-    - blog updated to forum if not in phase 1:
+    *   blog updated to forum if not in phase 1:
-        - limited base user features
+        *   limited base user features
-        - premium user features + services
+        *   premium user features + services

-- Each version will expand on prod, dev, and testing pipelines.
+*   Each version will expand on prod, dev, and testing pipelines.
-- And much more...
+*   And much more...

 ## Demo